 Our Club Handicappers are responsible for monitoring and adjusting the handicaps of players with a handicap of more than 8 (Association) and 3 (Golf).
 Contact them via the Committee page.
 Handicappers appointed by the Croquet Association are able to adjust handicaps for players with handicaps less than these.

-An analysis of our handicap spread, include a comparison with 2009, 2013 and 2016, for both Association and Golf can be seen here.
+An analysis of our handicap spread for both Association and Golf, including a comparison with some years from 2009 onwards, can be seen here.